George Washington and the Limits of Leadership

 Most presidents have followed this example, refusing to provide a greater platform to their critics by acknowledging their attacks or by punching down on an average citizen who does not have the power of the federal government at their back.

 —Lindsay M. Chervinsky is the author of The Cabinet: George Washington and the Creation of an American Institution.

-Not Prematurely Picking Sides
+Leading by Not Prematurely Picking Sides

 The defining European crisis of the 1790s, the French Revolution, became a major political crisis in the young United States, too—widening the crevasse between the parties that were forming around two of George Washington’s cabinet officers.
 Alexander Hamilton and Thomas Jefferson, very different of temperament and with conflicting visions for the nation’s future, clashed in a titanic struggle, albeit one often fought by proxies in politics and in the press.